 Are you suffering from a damaged tooth, tooth decay, or have recently undergone a root canal?
 Dental crowns have long been the go-to solution for protecting teeth and restoring smiles.
 Handcrafted and durable, they offer a level of comfort and beauty that has renewed the confidence of patients past.
 Take a look at what dental crowns can do for your smile.

 What Are Dental Crowns?

 Dental crowns are handmade tooth “caps” that are constructed from porcelain ceramic, and then molded and colored to look exactly like your neighboring teeth.
-Once Dr. Hughes, Dr. Mojdami or Dr. Cakmakci has decided that a crown is necessary for your treatment, s/he will take multiple scans of your teeth and may also use molds of your smile.
+Once Dr. Hughes or Dr. Mojdami has decided that a crown is necessary for your treatment, s/he will take multiple scans of your teeth and may also use molds of your smile.
 Using these scans and molds, crowns can be constructed for maximum functionality and beauty.

 Crowns are crafted differently depending on their placement.
 For example, root canal crowns differ in structure from dental implant crowns, and so on.
 But the results remain the same: a beautiful tooth cap that restores form and function to a natural tooth without compromising comfort.

 A mold is when the dentist uses a molding paste to get an exact impression of your smile.
 It typically entails biting down on a tray of the paste and waiting for the material to harden around your teeth.
 The tray is removed and a specialized lab creates a cast of your teeth.
 Using this cast, your doctor and lab technicians will customize a comfortable crown.

 Benefits of Crowns

 As we said above, there are varied uses for dental crowns, but each can be very beneficial for patients: